tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 Previewing the Animation
 ------------------------
-Animations can be previewed directly in the OpenToonz Viewer, including in the **Preview** mode all the Flipbook features, or by rendering a preview and visualizing it in a separate Flipbook window.
+Animations can be previewed directly in the Tahoma Viewer, including in the **Preview** mode all the Flipbook features, or by rendering a preview and visualizing it in a separate Flipbook window.

 In both cases the Flipbook window tools can be used, and its appearance can be customized (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).